MicrosoftDocs/learn/learn-pr/iot/continuously-export-data-from-iot-central-power-bi/includes/2-create-iot-central-apps-device-template.md

 In this unit, you first download the required files and then import the capability model.
 Next, you create a dashboard that displays all the capabilities of the device template.
-Then, you create a real device and record the connection settings needed for the remote device app.
-Finally, you create an Azure Maps account, if it's needed.
+You then create a real device and record the connection settings needed for the remote device app.
+Finally, you create an Azure Maps account, if you need to.

 ## Download the source code and import the capability model